OmarTarekYoussef/Embedded-Linux/README.md

 # Full-Embedded-Linux-Diploma

-This repo for Embedded Linux course tasks
+This repo for Embedded Linux Diploma tasks